Shanghai luxury hotel to open in an abandoned quarry

 The long-awaited Shimao Wonderland InterContinental will finally open this October.

-From InterContinental Shanghai Wonderland
+InterContinental Shanghai Wonderland

 A natural wonder